 - ID.
 Some races require an ID at check-in.
 To be safe, make sure you have yours along.

-- Water.
+- Water / Hydration.
 Always have some water.
 You never know how long you will be waiting for your heat to begin, and you do not want to be dehydrated.
+If you trained with gatorade or another sport drink, bring that as well.

 - Nutrition.
 This is race and racer-specific, but we always like to carry some cliff bars and bananas in our bag, just to be safe (ideally, something you have already used during your training).
 We’re not telling you what to eat in this article, we’re just saying don’t forget it.